MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

 1. In the *Configuration* section, under the *Instructions* tab, copy to the clipboard the command shown in *1.2 Install the CEF collector on the Linux machine*.

 1. Launch your **LIN1** virtual machine.
 Login with the username and password provided by your lab hoster. **Hint:** You might need to press the Enter key to see the login prompt.

 1. Note the IP address for your LIN1 server.
 See the screenshot below as an example:

     ![linux login](../Media/LinuxLoginExample.png)

 1. Go back to the **WIN1** virtual machine.
-Launch Windows PowerShell as Administrator by right-clicking the Start menu icon and select **Windows PowerShell (Admin)**.
-Select **Yes** to allow the app to run in the User Account Control window that appears. **Hint:** You might have a Windows PowerShell window already open from previous exercises.
+Launch Windows PowerShell by typing **Windows PowerShell** in the Search form in the Taskbar, and then select **Windows PowerShell**.

 1. Enter the following PowerShell command, adjusting for your specific Linux server information, and press enter: